programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

     return joined_df
 ```

-We can use the DDC to give a working name to each cluster based on the modal DDC class.
-If you had an equally split cluster then this could be unstable and, at the limit, you could have a class that has well under 10% of the total observations in a cluster _still_ driving the name of the cluster.
-This should be relatively uncommon but care should be taken in interpreting the results.
-Note that we also have to deal with the issue that a DDC category might dominate more than one cluster: to deal with this we add a number to duplicate labels (e.g. History 1, History 2, ...)
+So each cluster's name is based on the modal DDC class; by implication, if you had an equally split cluster then this name would be unstable and, at the limit, you could have a class that has well under 10% of the total observations in a cluster _still_ driving the name of the cluster.
+This *should* be relatively uncommon, but care should still be taken in interpreting the results.
+Note too that we also have to deal with the issue that a DDC category might dominate more than one cluster: to deal with this we add a number to duplicate labels (e.g. History 1, History 2, ...)
 ```python
 # Give a working name to each cluster
 # based on the modal DDC class.